BrandonBielicki/dotconfigs/README.md

 # Dotconfigs

-A framework for auto-configuring a linux system
+A framework for auto-configuring linux systems and syncing configurations between machines

 ## Running

 To run the program:

     sudo ./build {user}

+To copy current configuration into repository:

+    sudo ./package

 ## Configure and Customize